matteoanelli/BigDataPlatform/README.md

-# BigDataPlatform Assignemwnt 1 - Design of a Big Data Platform
+# BigDataPlatform Assignement 1 - Design of a Big Data Platform

 ---------------------------------------------------------------------------